fasttime/JScrewIt/Features.md

 ### `COMPACT`
 All new browsers' features.
 No support for Node.js and older browsers like Internet Explorer, Safari 8 or Android Browser
-<a name="CONSOLE"></a>
-### `CONSOLE`
-Existence of the global object property console having the string representation "\[object Console\]".
-This feature may become unavailable when Firebug or Firebug Lite is open and the console panel is enabled.

-_Available in Firefox, Chrome, Internet Explorer 10+, Safari, Opera, Microsoft Edge and Android Browser.
-This feature is not available inside web workers in Chrome, Safari before 7.1+, Opera and Android Browser 4.4.2+._
 <a name="DEFAULT"></a>
 ### `DEFAULT`
 Minimun feature level, compatible with all supported engines.